karllhughes/learn/_posts/2022-04-06-marketing-job-titles-and-roles.md

 ### Head Of Content

 If your company manages a high volume of content, chances are you will need a [Head Of Content](https://draft.dev/learn/what-is-a-head-of-content) to bring it all together.
-Content Leads supervise the creation of content in all forms, and act as the final layer of quality control for blogs, videos, and the general public.
+Content Leads supervise the creation of content in all forms and act as the final layer of quality control for blogs, videos, and the general public.

 A head of content may also be in charge of strategy creation and trend research, helping to direct the actions of content creators and the content marketing manager.